Meet the Team

 Laura Rahfeldt-Thomas is the part-time administrative assistant for the State PMTO office.
 She creates PMTO portal manuals and clip videos from conferences, trainings and sessions as well as assists Jeremy Conley in the maintenance of the PMTO Portal.
 If you have a question about our portal, she’s the one to ask.

 Laura enjoys working with new PMTO and PTC candidates and knowing that her work contributes to the success of families throughout the state of Michigan.
-She shares her home with her husband, daughter, sweet beagle, and crazy dachshund.
+She shares her home with her husband, daughter, and crazy dachshund.

 Rachael Barstow is the PMTO State Training and Data Planner for the PMTO State Office.
 She coordinates training events throughout the state, tracks data on family progress and the benefits of PMTO, and provides state support to the clinicians, supervisors, and agencies practicing PMTO.
 She directly supports the PMTO State Coordinator and manages all CEU events.